poudelsunil/covid-updates-api/README.md

     2. docker run -p 8080:8080 covidupdates_image

   The first command will build a docker image that consists of jar file of the project.
-The second command will run the image and it can be accessed locally in port 8080. localhost:8080
+The second command will run the image and it can be accessed locally in port 8080.

+## HostUrl
+    localhost:8080

 # APIs #